AbuRadi42/Web101/03_sqlMatcha/README.md

 # Matcha (WeThinkCode_)

-This app is developed for the final assessment at [WeThinkCode_](https://www.wethinkcode.co.za) to qualify for SETA nqf5,
+Matcha is an École 42 project based on badoo dating-focused social network, this app is developed for the final assessment at [WeThinkCode_](https://www.wethinkcode.co.za) to qualify for SETA nqf5,

 ## Setting Up